-But what do you do if you do accidentally delete your tweet?
+But what do you do if you accidentally delete your tweet?

-Twitter does come with an Archive feature that allows you to view and recover deleted data like tweets, photos, and videos in the form of archives where you can request a download of your deleted tweets and recover it quickly.
+Twitter does come with an Archive feature that allows you to view and recover deleted data like tweets, photos, and videos from your account archives where you need to request a download of your deleted tweets and recover it quickly.

-- Tap on the More option on the left side.
+- Tap on the More option available on the left side of the screen.

-- Click on “Download Archive” to get the file of deleted tweets.
+- Inside the Your Account section, click on “Download an archive of your data” to get the file of deleted tweets.

 - In the next 24 hours, you will receive mail with your data download link.
-Sometimes it may take 2-3 days depends on the number of tweets on your account.
+Sometimes it may take 2-3 days depending on the number of tweets on your account.

 - Click the Download link in your email, and it will take you to the Settings and Privacy page.

-- That’s it, tap on the Download archive button to save it as a .zip file.
+- That’s it, tap on the Download button to save it as a .zip file.

-Now you have a .zip file containing your deleted tweets.
-But you might be wondering how to see deleted tweets from this file?
+Now you have a .zip file containing your account data including the deleted tweets.
+But you might be wondering how to see deleted tweets from this file.